 Coded Character Set Identifier (CCSID) - An alternate identifier of a character set encoding.
 Originally created by IBM, CCSIDs are a broadly used industry standard.
 See [CCSID].]

-Component - A construct within a DFDL schema that may contain a DFDL annotation.
+Component - A construct within a DFDL schema.
 These constructs include XSD element declarations, type definitions, group definitions, sequence definitions, choice definitions, element references, and group references.
 DFDL schema annotations are not components of the schema, rather they appear on components of the schema or on the top-level xs:schema element of a schema document.

 Content - The bits of the data stream data that are interpreted when parsing to compute the logical value of a simple type, and when unparsing are computed from the logical value for incorporation into the data stream.